Palm Beach County Probate Attorney

 Probate is required in order to pass ownership of a decedents property and assets to beneficiaries.
 If the decedent has a valid will, it alone is not enough to pass assets to beneficiaries.
 Probate is essential to identifying potential debts and liabilities and paying off creditors so the beneficiaries can receive the remainder of the estate.

 Probate begins with the circuit court of the county in which the decedent resided.
 Typically, an estate plan names an executor or administrator of an estate.
 An attorney can provide valuable assistance through the process by providing legal advice, complying with filing deadlines, and identifying any potential liabilities from the IRS, healthcare providers, and credit card issuers.

 Probate requires a filing fee with the circuit court, which comes out of the estate and is payable to the clerk.
 Once you officially file for probate, the clerk will assign the estate a file number and will keep an ongoing record of papers filed and required actions for the administration of a decedent’s estate.

 The process of probate can be confusing and is an added source of stress at a time when you are already grieving for a loved one.
 A probate attorney can help ease the process and provide guidance throughout probate.
 For more information, or to schedule a free initial consultation with our estate planning attorney, please contact us.

-When to Hire a Probate Attorney in West Palm Beach
+When to Hire a Palm Beach Probate Attorney

 If a loved one recently passed away and you are acting as the executor, you have a daunting task ahead of you.
 The thought of saving money and doing everything yourself may tempt you, but do not underestimate the importance of seeking professional advice.
 Retaining probate lawyers to assist or take over the process can prove extremely valuable in terms of peace of mind, stress relief, and tackling the mountain of paperwork that comes with probate.
 We recommend contacting the probate attorneys at Todd A. Zuckerbrod P.A. in these situations: